samuelmholley1/Life-Command-Rebuild/README.md

 - Provided clear recommendation and rationale for direct prop typing
 - Documented troubleshooting steps for Vercel deployment triggers
 - All changes reflected in codebase and documentation
+- **Documented the `.next` exclusion workaround and its rationale**

+### Additional Notes & Quirks

+- **Next.js Page File Typing:**
+  - For any file named `page.tsx` in the App Router, do **not** use Next.js’s `PageProps` generic unless you specifically need async/Promise-based props.
+Use direct prop typing for clarity and to avoid type errors.
+  - **If you hit a type error from `.next/types/app/.../page.ts`, check that `.next` is excluded in your `tsconfig.json`.**

+- **Vercel Auto-Deploy:**
+  - If Vercel does not auto-deploy after a commit to `main`, check the Git integration, commit messages (avoid `[skip ci]`), and use the dashboard’s “Redeploy” button if needed.

+- **ESLint & TypeScript Strictness:**
+  - All `@ts-expect-error` comments must include a description (per ESLint rules).
+  - Always use `const` unless a variable will be reassigned.
+  - No `any` types are allowed in production code.

+- **Supabase Client Boundaries:**
+  - Use the correct Supabase client for each context:
+    - Read-only for Server Components
+    - Read/write for Server Actions
+    - Browser client for Client Components
+  - This prevents hydration errors and ensures SSR works as expected.

+- **E2E Authentication:**
+  - E2E login is only available in test environments for security.
+  - Never expose test-only endpoints in production.

+- **Monorepo & Yarn Berry:**
+  - All packages are managed with Yarn 3+ workspaces.
+  - The `.yarnrc.yml` and committed Yarn binary ensure consistent builds locally and in CI/CD.

+- **Type Generation Quirk:**
+  - Ignore type errors in generated files like `.next/types/app/login/page.ts` if your source code is correct and builds pass.
+  - **Our solution:** Exclude `.next` from type checking in `tsconfig.json` to avoid these errors while keeping strictness for all real code.